VermeilChan/Replenish/README.md

 ## Overview

-The Replenish is a simple plugin that aims to enhance farming mechanics.
-This plugin automates the replanting process when crops such as wheat, potatoes, carrots, nether warts, and cocoa beans are harvested.
+Replenish is a simple plugin that aims to enhance farming mechanics.
+It automates the replanting process when crops such as wheat, potatoes, carrots, nether warts, and cocoa beans are harvested.
 Instead of manually replanting.

 to put it simply, a copycat of [Replenish](https://wiki.hypixel.net/Replenish_Enchantment) from hypixel skyblock :)